-Namely, the laser pattern that we used in the experiments (see Figure 5-1(b)) has a non-uniform intensity that allows polaritons to escape faster along its major axis (see Figure 5-1(b)).
-This can be evidenced in Figure 5-1(e) as a bigger population of polariton along k_x in k-space corresponding to the major axis orientation in the real-space.
-This leads to stronger coupling when the trap's major axes are orientated parallel to the coupling direction and weaker when orientated transverse (estimated three times weaker from energy-resolved spatial PL).
-The difference in the coupling strength is seen by the different visibility in the moments f{12} and $f{2-11}(c)$.
+The laser pattern used in the experiments (see Figure 5-1(b)) has a non-uniform intensity that allows polaritons to escape more efficiently along its major axis (see Figure 5-1(b)).
+This can be evidenced in Figure 5-1(e) as a bigger population of polariton along $k_x$ in k-space.
+This leads to the stronger coupling between two condensates when their major axes are orientated parallel to the coupling direction and weaker transverse (estimated three times weaker from energy-resolved spatial PL).
+The difference in the coupling strength is seen by the different visibility in the momentum space of interference fringes (implying synchronisation) shown in the insets of Figs. 5-11(a), (c).

 In order to study the spin of coupled condensates, we split the horizontal (H) and vertical(V) polarisation components of the PL with the Wollaston prism.
-So that we can separately measure them in the real space and calculate a spatial distribution of the $S_1(\mathbf{r})$ component as follows where $I_H(\mathbf{r})$, $I_V(\mathbf{r})$ are the real-space intensities distributions of horizontal and vertical polarisation components, respectively.
+So that we can separately measure them in the real space and calculate a spatial distribution of the $S_1(\mathbf{r})$ component as follows where $I_H(\mathbf{r}), I_V(\mathbf{r})$ are the real-space intensities distributions of horizontal and vertical polarisation components, respectively.